Mueller is asking questions about Trump's inaugural fund. There's a lot to investigate there.

 The committee raised a record $107 million in the months between the 2016 election and Trump’s inauguration, but questions have lingered about where all the money came from and what ended up happening to it.
 While corporations are not allowed to give to political campaigns, inaugurations are a different story, and the inaugural committee picked up at least $45 million from donors that were not people.
 The source of funds behind at least one donor, a company called BH Group LLC that was set up in Virginia in August 2016, is still unknown.
 BH Group donated $1 million to the event.

 According to ABC, Mueller’s team has questioned several witnesses about donors with connections to Russia, the United Arab Emirates, and Qatar.
 The questions have also focused on at least two additional donors: Len Blavatnik, a Ukrainian-born billionaire who donated heavily to Republicans in the 2016 elections, and Andrew Intrater, the chief executive officer of Columbus Nova, the investment firm with ties to Russian oligarch Viktor Vekselberg that paid Trump’s personal lawyer Michael Cohen $500,000 after the election.
-Columbus Nova donated $250,000 to the event, and Vekselberg and Intrater attended.
+Intrater donated $250,000 to the event, and Vekselberg and Intrater attended.

 The inaugural committee’s finances have been curious from the start.
 Prior administrations placed limits on donations in an effort to tamp down accusations of influence buying, but the Trump administration enthusiastically raised money—with no limits.
 The effort was led by California billionaire Tom Barrack, a longtime friend of Trump, but little is known about how the committee accomplished its record-breaking haul or how it spent its money.
 Sean Spicer’s insistence aside, the Trump inauguration was not particularly large, and the official events were relatively limited and toned-down in nature.
 Yet the committee spent nearly all of its total haul.
 It donated just $5 million to charity, while paying a whopping $57 million to four event-planning companies.
 The largest beneficiary was a company founded just weeks before the inauguration by a friend of Melania Trump, which was paid $26 million.